disulfidebond/ctakes_processing/README.md

 ## Step 1: CUI Extraction (Python-Based)
-The [python-based approach](https://git.doit.wisc.edu/smph-public/dom/uw-icu-data-science-lab-public/ctakes_processing/-/blob/main/code/process_xmis.py) for CUI extraction is a pythonic implementation of the Java workflow.
+The [python-based approach](https://git.doit.wisc.edu/smph-public/dom/uw-icu-data-science-lab-public/ctakes_processing/-/blob/main/code/process_xmis_parallel.py) for CUI extraction is a pythonic implementation of the Java workflow.
 It requires the [dkpro-cassis library](https://pypi.org/project/dkpro-cassis/) to be installed via `pip`, and a TypeSystem.xml file that must be in the same directory as the python script

 If possible, you should use the TypeSystem.xml file provided with your cTAKES installation, which is normally located at `resources/org/apache/ctakes/typesystem/types/TypeSystem.xml`, but if this file is not available, then one is [provided](https://git.doit.wisc.edu/smph-public/dom/uw-icu-data-science-lab-public/ctakes_processing/-/blob/main/code/TypeSystem.xml) in this repo.

 The usage is:

-    python process_xmi.py -i INPUT_DIRECTORY -x [True,False] -o OUTPUT_FILE_NAME
+    python process_xmis_parallel.py -i INPUT_DIRECTORY -x [True,False] -o OUTPUT_FILE_NAME

+**Important:** the files in `INPUT_DIRECTORY` must be gz-compressed!

 The `-x` option indicates if you would like to include the original text that was used to generate a CUI. **NOTE** That allowing the original text to be included as part of the output may expose PHI.
 If you are uncertain about what to do, then set this to `False`